Sefviaaa/imitation-needlepick/README.md

  6️⃣ DAgger LSTM (Tuned) | DAgger LSTM with tuning

+The tuned (weighted+filtered) approach combines expert demonstrations and policy-generated (DAgger) episodes by assigning each a distinct weight during training—typically, expert data is given higher importance (e.g., 0.8) while DAgger data receives a lower weight (e.g., 0.2).
+Additionally, only successful DAgger rollouts are added to the training set, ensuring the policy learns from both high-quality expert trajectories and its own successful experiences, while minimizing the impact of poor or failed attempts.
+This technique aims to improves policy learning efficiency and robustness by focusing on valuable data and appropriately balancing the influence of expert and self-generated samples.

 Each model undergoes **grid search** over hyperparameters:
 - Learning rate
 - Hidden size